 It wasn’t until 1958 that the first full-scale National Library Week took place with the ALA.
 President Dwight Eisenhower issued a proclamation and libraries throughout the country saw their usage rise.
 The following year, the ALA voted to make this an annual event.

-Celebrate National Library Week 2017 with the theme “Libraries Transform”
+Celebrate National Library Week 2018 with the theme “Libraries Lead”

-This year’s theme points out that libraries transform lives and communities by providing free access to technology, career development resources, and the skills to help people thrive in the digital age.
+This year’s theme emphasizes the leadership of libraries and library workers in their communities and the role of libraries in helping people develop their own leadership skills.
 Visit your local library in April – check out a book or audio book or a movie, attend a program, have a latte, do your homework, attend a meeting.